-We are a subsidiary of FEMSA, a company that participates in the retail industry through the following divisions: (i) the Proximity Americas Division, operating the OXXO small-format store chain in Latin America, (ii) the Proximity Europe Division, a small-format retail and foodvenience chains in Europe operated by Valora, (iii) the Fuel Division, operating the OXXO Gas chain of retail service stations, and (iv) the Health Division, which includes pharmacy services locations and related operations.
+We are a subsidiary of FEMSA, a company that participates in the retail industry through the following divisions: (i) the Proximity Americas Division, operating the OXXO small-format store chain in Latin America and the United States, (ii) the Proximity Europe Division, a small-format retail and foodvenience chains in Europe operated by Valora, (iii) the Fuel Division, operating OXXO Gas chain of retail service stations, and (iv) the Health Division, which includes pharmacy services locations and related operations.
 FEMSA participates in the beverage industry through us.
-FEMSA also participates in the financial services industry through its digital division, Digital@FEMSA, which seeks to build innovative digital solutions to address the financial needs of its customers and business partners and to develop and grow digitally-enabled loyalty initiatives.
-Additionally, FEMSA participates in other non-core businesses, including its logistics and distribution business, point of sale refrigeration, food processing equipment and plastics solutions, which currently are classified by FEMSA as assets held for sale and discontinued operations.
+FEMSA also participates in the financial services industry through Spin (formerly known as Digital@FEMSA), which seeks to build innovative digital solutions to address the financial needs of its customers and business partners; in addition, they are developing and growing digitally-enabled loyalty initiatives leveraged on strategic partnership and its businesses.
+Additionally, FEMSA participates in other non-core businesses, including its logistics and distribution business, which currently is classified by FEMSA as assets held for sale and discontinued operations.